Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Here’s a list of all the airline mile programs you can transfer your Starwood points into:

-This is a slightly more attractive offer than the 80,000 point offer for the Chase Marriott Rewards Premier Visa.
+This is about on par with the current offer for the Chase Marriott Rewards Premier Visa.
 Starwood points can convert into Marriott points at a rate of 3 Marriott points for every Starwood point, so 35,000 Starwood points can get you a big 105,000 Marriott points.
 Plus, Starwood points give you the option to turn your points into real airline miles at an attractive conversion rate.

 Starwood is merging with Marriott, and the future of Starwood Preferred Guest is uncertain.
 For now, you can transfer points back and forth between Starwood and Marriott points anytime, which can unlock some great values at Marriott hotels.
 1 Starwood point gets you 3 Marriott points, and vice versa.
 You can reverse these transfers anytime so it’s easy to send points back and forth.